learn-co-curriculum/java-mod-4-build-tools-intro/README.md

 - Maven is based on developing Java projects.
 Gradle is based on developing domain-specific language (DSL) projects and can build applications of any kind, including Java.
 - Maven uses XML to structure a project.
-Gradle uses a DSL based on Groovy or Kotlin.
+Gradle uses a DSL based on Groovy or Kotlin, which are Java-like languages that compile to Java Virtual Machine (JVM) bytecode.
 - Gradle is faster than Maven in terms of project build and execution.
 - Maven has been around much longer than Gradle and is currently the most popular build tool.